Base Flood Elevation & Elevation Certificates in Florida

 Quick Answer

 Base flood elevation (BFE) is the height floodwater is predicted to reach during a 100-year flood event.
 FEMA publishes BFEs on Flood Insurance Rate Maps (FIRMs) for every community in Florida.
-Your property's elevation relative to the BFE determines your flood insurance premium.
+Your property's elevation relative to the BFE governs how it must be built and whether flood insurance is mandatory.

 An elevation certificate is a professional survey that measures your building's actual elevation and compares it to the BFE.
-In Florida, elevation certificates cost $500-$2,000+ and can reduce flood insurance premiums by 15-30% per foot your structure is above the BFE.
+It is quoted per property, and it can reduce flood insurance premiums by letting FEMA rate your building on its measured first floor height instead of an estimate — a one-time cost against a saving that repeats annually.

 What Is Base Flood Elevation (BFE)?